PowerPole® Modular Connectors (5 red + 5 black + 10 contacts)

 - red 45 Amp housings (Anderson PowerPole® part# 1327)

-From time to time people ask me for roll pins for PowerPole® connectors.
-I have never used then and I don't stock them.
+From time to time people asked why we do not stock roll pins for PowerPole® connectors.

 Why?
 Roll pins are NOT RECOMMENDED by the connector manufacturer.

 "[Roll pins] sound like a great idea until you try them out.
 The roll pins are so rigid and the plastic housings are so (relatively) flexible that instead of the roll pin compressing, the two housings spread apart slightly to accommodate the pin.
 This makes the pinned connector pair a little harder to connect to a pair that is not pinned due to the slight spacing mismatch.
 They also don't feel like they'll stay in place super reliably.
 If one comes loose, you've got a nice little conductive piece of metal bouncing around near your electrical equipment.
 That's a recipe for a really bad day if the pin finds it's way into anything with a circuit board.
 Other than trying one or two out initially, they're all sitting in the bottom of a box somewhere.
 I've never had problems with connectors coming apart anyways."

 PowerPole® is a registered trademark of Anderson Power Products, Inc.

 Great connectors, easy to fit but use a suitable crimp tool for best results.

 once bought crimpers now all my 12V equipment on P-P's, need to make an insertion tool for small wires as hard to fit in shells without damage to wire or self!!

 Power pole connectors are really good, they are great in the shack and make powering kit in the field really really easy too.
 My only slightly negative comment, if you've never used them before, watch a video on how to use them and buy the bigger bag of connectors!